jacobwojoski/dice-stats/README.md

 ## DEPENDENCIES
 [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) |
 [socketlib Foundry Page](https://foundryvtt.com/packages/socketlib)
-Socketlib needs to be active allow GM to tell other users to push blind rolls.
+Socketlib needs to be active to allow GM to tell other users to push blind rolls.

 ## INCOMPATABILITIES (Add an Issue for any System Requests)
 - Any system that doesnt print rolls to chat